 Despite cost overruns (originally budgeted at $200,000, final cost on the complex tallied more than $900,000) Johnson remained a great fan of Wright.
 After having the architect design his company’s complex, he asked Wright to create his home as well.
 Wingspread, the 14,000 square foot Prairie style home, is about 5 miles north of the company’s Racine campus.

-The S.C.
-Johnson Wax Complex is a UNESCO World Heritage Site and a National Historic Landmark.
+The Johnson Wax HQ is a National Historic Landmark.

 Easy to Build